TRANSLATE function

 for Data Cleaning

-You can use the TRANSLATE
+You can use the TRANSLATE function for

 cleaning or standardizing data by replacing unwanted characters or transforming